-The Mountain Weekly News had the chance to chat with BoomBox, long distance before the duos concert at The Varsity Theatre.
-We asked Russ Randolph (producer, engineer, dj, drummer) and Zion Rock Godchaux (producer, dj, vocalist and multi talented guitarist) about their recent experience during the 2010 Mile High Music Festival, life on the road and bands musical roots.
-BoomBox is currently on tour supporting their new album “downriverelectric” which was released via free download thru the bands website to the first 1,000 fans.
+The Mountain Weekly News had the chance to chat with BoomBox, long distance before the duo’s concert at The Varsity Theatre.
+We asked Russ Randolph (producer, engineer, dj, drummer) and Zion Rock Godchaux (producer, DJ, vocalist, and multi-talented guitarist) about their recent experience during the 2010 Mile High Music Festival, life on the road and bands musical roots.
+BoomBox is currently on tour supporting their new album “downriverelectric” which was released via free download through the band’s website to the first 1,000 fans.

 Russ- “Festival was awesome, everything from the crowd to production to weather, everything was perfect.
 We played at three o’clock in the afternoon, which sometimes can be difficult for crowds, you know standing in the sun for hours and all…but the tent was a great setting for a daytime set.